 The proposed quarry must conform with dozens of regulations at the provincial, regional and municipal levels.
 A number of regulatory and environmental agencies are invited to provide comments, and will be requested to issue the necessary permits and approvals.

 Beginning the Process

 - In order to proceed with a proposed quarry there are numerous conditions that must be satisfied.
 These include meeting provincial, regional and government regulations and ensuring there are no environmental impacts that cannot be satisfactorily mitigated.

-- Walker’s consultants have been conducting a variety of studies in the coming months, including those relating to hydrogeology, the natural environment and cultural heritage as well as potential impacts to things such as air quality, traffic, noise and the local agricultural environment.
+- Walker’s consultants have conducted a variety of studies including those relating to hydrogeology, the natural environment and cultural heritage as well as potential impacts to things such as air quality, traffic, noise and the local agricultural environment.

-- The small watercourse that bisects the property as well as any wetlands will be studied in consultation with Federal, Provincial and Local authorities such as the Niagara Peninsula Conservation Authority, the Ministry of the Environment, and Fisheries and Oceans Canada.
+- The small watercourse that bisects the property as well as any wetlands have been studied in consultation with Federal, Provincial and Local authorities such as the Niagara Peninsula Conservation Authority, the Ministry of the Environment, and Fisheries and Oceans Canada.
 A determination will be made as to whether these naturalized areas can be relocated elsewhere on the site.

 - Walker will be seeking an Official Plan amendment from the Niagara Region, and an Official Plan amendment and zoning by-law change from the City of Niagara Falls as part of the application process.

 - The company will be consulting extensively with stakeholders including the local community, First Nations, local politicians, regulators, commenting agencies and nearby businesses throughout the applications process and beyond.

 Throughout the approval process, we will conduct a wide range of scientific and technical studies at the proposed site to understand how to design and operate the proposed quarry in a way that effectively manages potential effects and optimizes any benefits to the surrounding area.